 In Nextwave, none of the members use their code names except for The Captain, and that's only because nobody knows his real name.

-The Runaways started off with some code names, but dropped them almost immediately, except for one who insisted on being called "Princess Powerful." (note that she's a 12 years old girl...)
+The Runaways started off with some code names, but dropped them almost immediately, except for one who insisted on being called "Princess Powerful." (note that she's a 12 year old girl...)
 Just as well, their code names sucked.
-The dinosaur is still called Old Lace, but anyway, it's a dinosaur, he does not have a "normal" name.
+The dinosaur still kept the name Old Lace to go with Gert's soon abandoned "Arsenic" codename, but anyway, she's a dinosaur, she does not have a "normal" name.

 Clark Kent is never referred to as Superman, though the word is mentioned multiple times in reference to Friedrich Nietzsche.
 The traditional "Superman Created by Jerry Siegel and Joe Shuster" message appears in the intro.